revitron/revitron/docs/source/index.rst

 .. container:: .large

-   Revitron is a Revit API wrapper written in Python.
-It helps you to develop clean and powerful Revit plugins in pyRevit.
+   Revitron is a `Revit API <https://www.revitapidocs.com/>`_ wrapper written in Python.
+   It helps you to develop clean and powerful Revit plugins in `pyRevit <https://github.com/eirannejad/pyRevit>`_.

 .. container:: .buttons